Temporary Labor Certification for Foreign Workers

 Approval/Disapproval Decision Time

-H-1B: From one to seven days.
-H-2A: Statute requires an initial acceptance by ETA within seven days of filing and a final determination 30 days prior to the employer's date of need.
-8 U.S.C.
-Section 1188(c).
+H-1B: the application for temporary labor certification is processed within seven days.
+H-2A: The statute requires an initial acceptance by the Department of Labor within seven days of filing and a final determination 30 days prior to the employer's date of need.

 Appeals

-There is no procedure for appealing Employment and Training Administration determinations to accept or reject a Labor Condition Application submitted for the H-1B, H1-B1, and E3 Programs.
-Complaints regarding misrepresentation in the attestation or failure of the employer to carry out the terms of the attestation may be filed with the Wage and Hour Division of the Department of Labor.
+There is no procedure for appealing Department of Labor determinations to accept or reject a Labor Condition Application submitted for the H-1B, H1-B1, and E3 Programs.
+Complaints regarding misrepresentation in connection with the attestation or failure of the U.S. employer to carry out the terms of the attestation may be filed with the Department of Labor's Wage and Hour Division.

 Renewals

-Treated as the filing of a new labor condition application.
+Renewals and extensions are treated as the filing of a new application.

 How are proposals selected?